SpacingBat3/discord-ipc-proxy/Readme.md

 # discord-ipc-proxy

 A tool to analyze the Discord's IPC/WebSocket communication between server and client.
-Acts as a middleware between an application (browser, game).
+Acts as a middleware between an application (browser, game) and Discord.

 ## Usage